 Not so fast.

-Digital ads may have incredible reach, but just because you can reach more people with more precision than ever doesn’t mean you are reaching them.
+Dynamic Creative Ads may have incredible reach, but just because you can reach more people with more precision than ever doesn’t mean you are reaching them.
 Remember, price of admission.
 You have the ad space.
 The data shows it appeared on your audience’s screen.

 That doesn’t mean you got your audience’s attention.